danott/www.danott.me/site/books/seeing-like-a-state.md

 ---
-title: Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed
+title: "Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed"
 author: James C. Scott
 isbn: 9780300078152
 stars: 5
 date: 2018-12-04